DavidPeicho/pas-rs/README.md

 # strided-slice-rs

-Strided slice implementation.
+Crate for slicing stuff!
+Especially strided data.

+This crate allows you to:
+* Get a slice with a custom stride
+* Slice only a part of a struct

 ## Example

-Slicing at a reference:
+Slicing starting at a reference:

 ```rust
 use strided_slice::Slicer;